Do you need to be a veterinarian to link your dog’s stomach upsets to cheap and nasty food?

-Ahem … that’s the same sense dogs use when eating stones, golf balls, empty yogurt containers and other various detritus that I’ve surgically removed from their gut.
+Ahem … that’s the same sense dogs use when eating rocks, golf balls, empty yogurt containers and other various detritus that I’ve surgically removed from their gut.

-Unfortunately, cheap foods are often bulked up with fillers, such as soy protein, that are hard for dogs to digest.
-In the best case scenario, this can lead to bulky, soft poop and flatulence, but for some dogs, the end result is bloody stools.
+Unfortunately, cheap dog food is often bulked up with fillers, such as soy protein, that are hard for dogs to digest.
+In the best-case scenario, this can lead to bulky, soft poop and flatulence, but for some dogs the end result is bloody stools.

 In the case of colitis, the lining of the bowel becomes inflamed, which is where the blood comes from.
 In an attempt to heal itself, the gut then produces mucus as a “bandage” to seal off the food it’s struggling to process.

-Now there are other issues that can cause bowel inflammation, such as infections, parasites, pancreatitis and, indeed, cancer, so it’s not right to jump to conclusions, but common things are common.
+There are other issues that can cause bowel inflammation — such as infections, parasites, pancreatitis and, indeed, cancer — so it’s not right to jump to conclusions, but common things are common.

 And with Ted — who was otherwise hale and hearty — it seemed a good idea to address the obvious first: his diet.

 Learn more about stomach upsets in dogs in this video:

 I discussed my reasoning with the client and suggested in the long term putting Ted onto a good-quality but easy-to-digest complete food.